 - A home remedy is prepared from things available in your home, so you need not have to worry about the shelf life and expiry dates of the ingredients used.

 - You can be 100% sure that the ingredients used are safe and fresh.

 - There are no side effects associated with home remedies.

 Exceptions Of Home Remedies:

-- Traditional home remedies may not work effectively if your kid is having a breathing disorder, not due to the blocked nose.
+- Traditional home remedies may not work effectively if your kid is having a breathing disorder, not due to the baby has blocked nose.

 - A home remedy may also not work if a child is allergic to any herb or food.

-- If a child is having a high fever (101-degree F or more), then it is good to avoid home remedy as it may not be fruitful.
+- If a child is having a high fever (101 degrees F or more), then it is good to avoid home remedy as it may not be fruitful.

 Causes Of Chest Congestion In Babies, Toddlers, And Kids: